RRS Discovery: BANZARE

 In his diary recording these days MacKenzie called Discovery "my wonderful little ship".
 The weather eased after three days and Discovery arrived back at Hobart on 19 March 1931, having covered 10,557 mi since she left.

 The ship and most of her crew still had to return to Britain.
 She did so via the traditional clipper route via Cape Horn, which was rounded on 1 June.
-She arrived back at her usual berth in London's East India Dock on 1 August 1931, exactly two years after her departure.
+She arrived back at her usual berth in London's East India Docks on 1 August 1931, exactly two years after her departure.

 Boy Scouts/Sea Cadet Corps

 Having returned to Britain, Discoverys research days were now over.
 As well as RRS William Scoresby; the British government also had a brand new steamship available for research work. had been launched in 1929, partially to tide over the Discovery Committee (still continuing the whale and ocean research started in 1923 – the Discovery Investigations would not conclude until 1951) while the original Discovery was undertaking the BANZARE but also in recognition of the original ship's age.

 She had now had thirty years of hard work in some of the most punishing seas in the world.
 Her limitations, not being originally designed for open-ocean research work, were clear – despite improvements she was still slow, ponderous and notoriously prone to rolling.
 As both Davis and MacKenzie found, it was increasingly difficult to find crew with sufficient experience to man traditional sailing vessels and when used purely as a steamship Discovery lacked the engine power and bunker capacity for the work required.

 In the years following her return from Australia Discovery was laid-up and offered for charter.
 Several proposed expeditions were either offered to the ship (often at little or no charge) or expressed interest in using her, but none came to fruition.
 Either the proposed expedition failed to raise the required funds in the years of the Great Depression or the organisers felt that Discovery was unsuitable for their purpose.

 The Crown Agents, the statutory corporation which was the ship's ultimate legal owner, made moves to sell or dispose of the ship in 1935.
 Two members of the Discovery Committee worked to find a means to ensure the ship's survival and recognition of her national importance.
 The solution was found in 1936 when she was presented to the Boy Scouts Association as a static training ship for Sea Scouts in London.
 She was kept at a mooring in the centre of London on the Victoria Embankment near Westminster Bridge.